Ayanghosh-agno/VoltdriveV1/docs/TRIP_DETAIL_JSON_STRUCTURE.md

 }
 ```

+## 🚀 **Benefits of This Approach:**

+1. **Simplified API:** No need to send duplicate location data
+2. **Consistent Route Data:** All location information comes from one source
+3. **Flexible:** Can include addresses in route points or just coordinates
+4. **Efficient:** Reduces JSON payload size
+5. **Automatic:** Frontend handles location extraction seamlessly

-This structure provides all the data needed for a comprehensive trip detail view with the penalties and bonuses in your preferred array format! 🚗📊
+This structure provides all the data needed for comprehensive trip details while using the route array as the single source of truth for location information! 🗺️📍